Creator: William Shakespeare

 - Aerith and Bob: It was a common convention in Elizabethan/Jacobean theater to give comical characters, especially working-class ones, common English names regardless of where the play was set.
 Shakespeare often does this, but he also peppers his plays with non-comical characters whose names are incongruous with the plays' settings.
 Hamlet has Laertes and Ophelia (Greek), Fortinbras (phonetic French), and Marcellus, Polonius, and Claudius (Roman); Romeo and Juliet has Tybalt (a variant of the English Theobald); and The Merchant of Venice has Shylock (English).

 - Anachronism Stew: Shakespeare rarely did the research, though sometimes he did do the research and modern critics assume he did not (such as the canal system in Italy, linking many "landlocked" Italian cities by boat to each other and to the Mediterranean Sea).
 But no one watches his plays for the historical content, even the ones that are supposedly about historical events.
 Most of his contemporary audience knew very little about Italy or any other country outside of England (your average 16th-century Londoner could barely tell you anything about Lancashire or Lanarkshire, never mind Lombardy), and wanted a good story without caring about the geography.

-- Antagonist In Mourning: Marc Antony for Brutus in Julius Caesar, Octavius in turn for Marc Antony in Antony And Cleopatra, and Fortinbras for Hamlet in Hamlet, and Bolingbroke for Richard in Richard II.
+- Antagonist in Mourning: Marc Antony for Brutus in Julius Caesar, Octavius in turn for Marc Antony in Antony and Cleopatra, Fortinbras for Hamlet in Hamlet, and Bolingbroke for Richard in Richard II.

 - Antiquated Linguistics: While his wording was modern at the time, modern use of it falls under such.